IntelligentOne

 The Model Builder

-The ML model builder is a console application which is configurable and implements our Modelling Methodology.
-It creates a factory for each instrument and uses the AutoML.Net to build/train/evaluate the best model for each indicator.
-The Modelling Methodology uses template based design pattern for each ML tasks.
+The ML model builder is a configurable console application that implements our Modelling Methodology.
+It creates a dedicated factory for each financial instrument and leverages AutoML.Net to build, train, and evaluate the most suitable model for each technical indicator.

 The MlBuilder